 Replication works with

-use MySQL replication capabilities to keep a copy of your database
+so you can use MySQL replication capabilities to keep a copy of your

 To recover your